pzjc/cs5740-nlp/README.md

-# nlp
+# Natural Language Processing
-assignments of CS5740 Natural Language Processing
+Some practice on NLP algorithms